 - 1. ST 1- Include elements such as Precision/personalized Medicine, usage of big data and entrustable professional activities in the program objectives to allow the application of evolving medical education. - 2.
-ST 1- Implement the developed mentorship program. - 3.
-ST2.1 Underline In admission criteria that study process is partially in English and all books are in English as well. - 4.
-ST 2- Integrate the courses for internal medicine in a more holistic way. - 5.
-ST 2- Increase number and start the elective courses in the early years of the program. - 6.
-ST 2-Review the syllabi specially the relevance of the secondary objectives to the primary objectives of the courses and the year of study. - 7.
-ST 2- Increase the level of integration in the first year of study. - 8.
-ST 2- Review of compulsory textbooks. - 9.
-ST 2 Increase the involvement of students in national or international research projects. - 10.
-ST 2- Use more Standardized Patients sessions in clinical years (4-5 years) in clinical subjects, it will help students to obtain important skills in history taking, counselling. - 11.
-ST 2 Reduce ratio of students and clinical teachers in clinical subjects during practical work. - 12.
-ST 2- Add a full description of the assessment criteria for each syllabus. - 13.
-ST 2- Plan orientation meeting before each course on the first day, and give information to student about course, everyday activity, assessment methods, exam and so on. - 14.
-ST 2- Increase the threshold for passing mark in the final (exam) assessment in the clinical section. - 15.
-ST 2- Update the log book and turn it in a form of portfolio. - 16.
-ST 3- Motivate the students to participate in actual research. - 17.
-ST 3- Increase the faculty members supervisors in the clinical teaching phase.
+ST 1- include in the Learning outcomes of the DMTU, knowledge and skills on tropical diseases, to fulfil the international working needs for international students. - 3.
+ST 1- Implement the developed mentorship program. - 4.
+ST 2 Add precondition for admission to the program for foreigner students as certificate of language knowledge no less than B2 level like IELTS or TOFEL. - 5.
+ST 2- Integrate the courses for internal medicine in a more holistic way. - 6.
+ST 2- Increase number and start the elective courses in the early years of the program. - 7.
+ST 2-Review the syllabi specially the relevance of the secondary objectives to the primary objectives of the courses and the year of study. - 8.
+ST 2- Increase the level of integration in the first year of study. - 9.
+ST 2- Review of compulsory textbooks. - 10.
+ST 2 Increase the involvement of students in national or international research projects.

-- 18. ST 4- Improve and make transparent the procedure and conditions for electing academic and selecting of invited staff. - 19.
-ST 4- Specify the directions of clinical practice in the agreement with clinics and the number of students for the practice. - 20.
-ST 5- Systematize the monitoring and the reporting be done consistently.
+- 11. ST 2- Use more Standardized Patients sessions in clinical years (4-5 years) in clinical subjects, it will help students to obtain important skills in history taking, counselling, especially for foreigners that can't communicate with patients in Georgian directly. - 12.
+ST 2 Reduce ratio of students and clinical teachers in clinical subjects during practical work - 13.
+ST 2- Add a full description of the assessment criteria for each syllabus. - 14.
+ST 2- Plan orientation meeting before each course on the first day, and give information to student about course, everyday activity, assessment methods, exam and so on. - 15.
+ST 2- Increase the threshold for passing mark in the final (exam) assessment in the clinical section. - 16.
+ST 2- Update the log book and turn it in a form of portfolio. - 17.
+ST 3- ensure the involvement of international students in the representation of different councils in the MD program. - 18.
+ST 3- Motivate the students to participate in actual research. - 19.
+ST 3- Increase the awareness of the foreigner students about the system of general services of the university. - 20.
+ST 3- Increase the faculty members supervisors in the clinical teaching phase. - 21.
+ST 4- Improve and make transparent the procedure and conditions for electing academic and selecting of invited staff. - 22.
+ST 4- Specify the directions of clinical practice in the agreement with clinics and the number of students for the practice. - 23.
+ST 5- Systematize the monitoring and the reporting to be done consistently.

-Summary of best practices
+Summary of best practices:

 - 1. ST 1- The good usage of the Erasmus PBL project to develop the traditional program and introduce the modern technique in teaching and learning. - 2.
 ST 2- Good integration of the clinical skills from the beginning of the programme. - 3.
 ST 2- The usage of virtual patients in the clinical skills courses. - 4.
 ST 2 Well equipped skill lab, available for students any time they what to have practice. - 5.
 ST 3-Practical and financial support of students in USMLE exam. - 6.
-ST 4- The library includes E learning material and a good scanner available to all students; it also contains a comfortable space for reading. - 7.
-ST 4- The skill labs contain modern mannequins and plastinated parts; one of those skill labs was accredited. - 8.
+ST 3-Providing attracting services for international students. - 7.
+ST 4- The library includes E learning material and a good scanner available to all students; it also contains a comfortable space for reading. - 8.
+ST 4- The skill labs contain modern mannequins and plastinated parts; one of those skill labs was accredited. - 9.
 ST 5- The establishment of the quality assurance service.